pedroculque/leanplum_flutter/README.md

 ### iOS

-- To enable Push Notifications on iOS, you need to upload your certificates to Leanplum and register for remote notifications in your app.
+- To 'enable Push Notifications' on iOS, you need to upload your certificates to Leanplum and register for remote notifications in your app.

 [https://docs.leanplum.com/reference#ios-push-notifications](https://docs.leanplum.com/reference#ios-push-notifications)